14.2 The Constructor Page¶

 Try this exercise.

-5. Click on up button to return to the list of operations for the package LinearSystemMatrixPackage.
+- Click on to return to the list of operations for the package LinearSystemMatrixPackage.

-7. Click on up button several times to return to the cross reference page for Matrix.
+- Click on several times to return to the cross reference page for Matrix.

 The dependents of a constructor are those domains or packages that mention that constructor either as an argument or in its exports.